livio-24/Crime-event-localization-and-deduplication/README.md

 Modify the config.json file with the configuration parameters to connect to your database.

-Run the pom.xml file to generate the tint library.
+Build the pom.xml file with Maven to generate the tint library.

 Configure the build path by adding all the libraries you can find in the folder called lib, as explained at <a href="https://www.tutorialspoint.com/eclipse/eclipse_java_build_path.htm">this link</a>.